vexx32/PSKoans/CONTRIBUTING.md

     - Add a commit message in the "message" box.
     - Hit the Check mark above the files to commit them to the local repo.
 6. Push Origin
-    - Hit the "Push origin" button in GitHub Desktop to merge your local repository copy with the copy stored on GitHub.
+    - In the lower left hand corner you should see a 0(down-arrow) 1(up-arrow)
+    - This will push your commits up to the master branch of your fork.
 7. Pull Request
-    - Option 1
-        - From GitHub Desktop, click the blue "Create Pull Request" button that appears after you hit "Push origin"
-        - This will take you to the "Open a pull request" GitHub page comparing your repo / branch against the PSKoans / master branch
-    - Option 2
-        - Go to Github and do a pull request from the PSKoans main page. the process is the same!
+    - Go to Github and do a pull request from the PSKoans main page.
 8. Collaborate and have your change approved and merged into the main branch!